gitKentdev/Python-TImerInConsole/README.md

 ---

-A simple timer displayed in the console
+A simple timer displayed on the console